From Scratch – Season 1 Episode 2 “Carne e Ossa” Recap & Review

 Carne e Ossa

-Zora is looking forward to seeing how the drama unfolds and Lino is being a bit nervous about the “meeting all of the family in the very first place “pressure.
-On the other side, Amy is nervous about her job interview and hopes to secure an opportunity to get a new job when her parents get there to celebrate Thanksgiving.
-Lino is employed at the restaurant as a waiter.
-He is shocked that Americans do not eat “real” food.
+Zora is eager to see what drama unfolds while Lino is experiencing the “meeting all the family for the first-time” pressure.
+Amy, on the other hand, is anxious about her job interview.
+She hopes to find a new job before her parents arrive at Thanksgiving.
+Lino works as a waiter in a restaurant and is shocked that Americans don’t eat “real” food.

 The Episode Review

 It is an indication of their love that they were able to maintain a long-distance relationship for 18 months.
 It was not an easy task.
 Lino is frustrated to be in a foreign country with no family or friends and a job that he hates but must do.
 Amy’s family should have treated Lino better.
 It was shocking to me that Amy’s mother spoke so badly of Amy without any respect.

 Amy should have requested that her family try the homemade food.
 It meant a lot to him, and she saw how he put his heart into the meal.
 They were able to overcome this because they communicate well.

 Lino’s loss breaks my heart.
 He wanted to share a happy time in his life with his loved ones, but his father selfishly destroyed it.
 Family honor and legacy are important, but what about letting your child have fun?
 I’m beginning to understand what bi-racial couples experience when their families are against them.